videos13606-cell/file-integrity-checker/README.md

 Hashing is the concept of taking any piece of data (a file, a password, a message) and turning it into a long, unique string of letters and numbers.
 Through this project i try to show you a really simple example of how these things work.
+This project was created with the help of AI tools.

 ## Why is HASHING important?
 What's the point of it?